questianon/sdupdates/README.md

 		-from my test prompts, it looked like it breaks anatomy less often now, but i mostly tested pov paizuri -became kinda worse at non-paizuri pictures, less sharpness. because of that, i'm also including 60000 steps version, which is slightly better at that, but in the end, it's a matter of preference, whether to use newer version or not: https://files.catbox.moe/1zt65u.pt
 * Ishikei: https://www.mediafire.com/folder/obbbwkkvt7uhk/ishikemono
-* Mogudan, Mumumu (Three Emu), Satou Shouji: https://mega.nz/folder/hlZAwara#wgLPMSb4lbo7TKyCI1TGvQ
-	* creator anon: "this will be the future folder where I will be uploading all my textual inversions.
-Mumumu hypernetwork is training now, Satou  Shouji dataset has been prepped, now to scrape Onomeshin's art from Gelbooru"
-	* Mumumu: 109 images, 75k steps
 * Curss style (slime girls): https://files.catbox.moe/0sixyq.pt
 * WIP Collection of hypernets: https://litter.catbox.moe/xxys2d.7z
 * DEAD LINK Mumumu's art: https://mega.nz/folder/tgpikL6C#Mj0sHUnr-O6u4MOMDRTiMQ